ibilon/wxformbuilder-haxeui/src/controls/README.txt

 	2. wxPropGrid
 		Used to show all the properties of all the controls that can be placed in wxFormBuilder.

-	3. wxScintilla
-		Used to display the C++ and xrc code.
-It has syntax highlighting.

 Notes:
 	- Code::Blocks is a free cross-platform IDE and it can be found here: